 Raise your hand if you’ve ever gorged yourself on raw cookie dough.
 Haven’t we all been there?
 Sometimes it tastes even better than the finished cookies!
-I am sorely tempted every time I make my Keto Chocolate Chip Cookies.
+I admit, I am sorely tempted every time I make a batch of Keto Chocolate Chip Cookies.
+No-bake Keto Cookie Dough to the rescue!
+It’s egg free, sugar free, and grain free, so it satisfies that craving in a safe and healthier way.

 And oh boy, is it ever tasty.
-It may just be one of my favorite new easy keto desserts.
-I took some to a party and it was gone within minutes.
+It might just be one of my favorite easy keto desserts.
+I love rolling it into balls and turning them into keto truffles.
+I took some to a party once and they were the first dessert to disappear!

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 - Almond flour: For the best keto cookie dough, you really need a fine almond flour.
-Even brands that say finely ground on the package are often quite coarse.
-I recommend Bob’s Red Mill or King Arthur Baking.
-Many readers like Blue Diamond as well.
+I recommend Bob’s Red Mill, but many readers like Blue Diamond as well.
+For nut-free, you can try sunflower seed flour, but the dough will have a grayish appearance.

 - Collagen: Collagen protein helps give the dough a softer, stickier quality that’s more reminiscent of conventional cookie dough.
-It also gives this recipe a nutritional boost!
-However, if you don’t want to use it, you can add another ½ cup of almond flour instead.
+However, if you don’t want to use it, you can add another 1/2 cup of almond flour instead.

-- Dark chocolate: If you plan on making keto cookie dough truffles, you can dip them or drizzle them with melted chocolate.
-I did half of mine fully dipped, and the other half simply had a drizzle overtop.
+- Dark chocolate: If you plan on making keto cookie dough truffles, you can dip them or drizzle them with chocolate.

-- Cocoa butter: Keto chocolate tends to be quite thick when you melt it, making it hard to dip truffles.
-A little cocoa butter helps melt the chocolate more smoothly and thins it out a bit.
+- Cocoa butter: A little cocoa butter helps melt the chocolate more smoothly and thins it out a bit.
 You can use coconut oil as well, but it makes them much more melty at room temperature.

 - Pantry staples: Butter, vanilla, salt.

-2. Stir in the wet ingredients: Stir in the butter and vanilla extract until the dough comes together.
-If the dough is crumbly, add water a few teaspoons at a time.
-Stir in the chocolate chips.
+- Stir in the wet ingredients: Stir in the butter and vanilla until the dough comes together.
+Serve as is or turn into truffles.

-3. Dip or Drizzle: Dip half of the cookie dough balls into the melted chocolate and toss to coat.
-Place the remaining melted chocolate in a ziploc bag and snip off a tiny corner.
-Drizzle the chocolate over the remaining truffles.
-Refrigerate all the truffles until the chocolate is set, about 20 minutes.
+- Dip or Drizzle: Dip half of the cookie dough balls into the melted chocolate and toss to coat.
+Drizzle the remaining chocolate over the remaining truffles.
+Refrigerate until set.

-Why add collagen?
 Using collagen in recipes like keto cookie dough help create a better consistency.
-It adds a slight stickiness and softness that mimics real cookie dough.
-It also helps lower the carb count and provides additional protein, making it even healthier.
+It adds a slight stickiness and softness that mimics the real deal.
+It also helps lower the carb count and provides additional protein.
+If you choose not to use it, your dough may be a bit more crumbly.

 Keto Cookie Dough Recipe